felixfbecker/php-language-server/README.md

 PHP parse errors are reported as errors, parse errors of docblocks are reported as warnings.
 Errors/Warnings from the `vendor` directory are ignored.

+### Stubs for PHP built-ins

+Completion, type resolval etc. will use the standard PHP library and common extensions.

 ### What is considered a definition?

 Globally searchable definitions are: